AnnaDobrucki/Portfolio-Project-3/README.md

 ## Testing

   ### All notes related to testing are found [here](documentation/testing.md).

+## Languages, Frameworks & Libraries
+* Python3

+* Time, Random, OS were all used to help build functions like clear screen/ pick word.

+* Gspread (Googlesheets) was used as the basis for my scoreboard to be regularly updated.

+* The Code Institute's template of Python3 with additional HTML/Javascript used to then be used in Heroku.

+* My repo on Github used for storing and pushing Git.

+* Heroku

 ## Credits
 Through-out building I predominantly used my knowledge gained from [Code Institue's Diploma Course](https://codeinstitute.net/full-stack-software-development-diploma/).
 As well as multiple other sources: